GitBAC5/abc-020-profile/README.md

 # profile
-This is a personal website about myself Peo Mogogi.It specifies- my personal details my  educational details software development experience work experience my hobbies
+This is a personal website about myself Shawn Motswetla.It specifies- my personal details my  education details software development experience work experience my hobbies